 Unless indicated otherwise in this NOFO, you must submit the information outlined in the Application Guide in addition to the program specific information below.
 You should not attach any supporting documentation that contains personal identifying information with the application including rotation schedules, IRIS data, etc. You are responsible for reading and complying with the instructions included in HRSA's SF-424 R&R Two-Tier Application Guide except where instructed in the NOFO to do otherwise.
-Applications must be submitted in the English language and must be in the terms of U.S. dollars (45 CFR § 75.111(a)).
+You must submit the application in the English language and must be in the terms of U.S. dollars (45 CFR § 75.111(a)).